HorovodRunner: distributed deep learning with Horovod

 Horovod has the ability to record the timeline of its activity, called Horovod Timeline.

 Horovod Timeline has a significant impact on performance.
 Inception3 throughput can decrease by ~40% when Horovod Timeline is enabled.
-If you want to speed up HorovodRunner jobs, disable Horovod Timeline.
+To speed up HorovodRunner jobs, do not use Horovod Timeline.

 To record a Horovod Timeline, set the